How to Vote

 • For each contest, the number of candidates you may select is printed above the list of names.
 If you mark more candidates than allowed, or both “YES” and “NO” in a measure contest, your vote for that contest or choice cannot be counted.

 • Use a pen with black or dark ink or a #2 pencil.

 • Complete the arrow pointing to your choice for the contest or measure, as shown in picture 1

 • If you do not want to vote on a certain contest or measure, leave that contest or measure blank.
 Your votes for the other contests and measures will still count.

-For this election, San Francisco voters will use ranked-choice voting to elect the Mayor.
-Voters in Supervisorial District 8 will also elect their member of the Board of Supervisors using ranked-choice voting.
+For this election, San Francisco voters will use ranked-choice voting to elect the Assessor-Recorder and Public Defender.
+Voters in Supervisorial District 2, 4, 6, 8, and 10 will also elect their member of the Board of Supervisors using ranked-choice voting.

 How Ranked-Choice Voting Works